w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 **Outlier removal** is the process of eliminating data points that deviate significantly from the rest of the dataset

-- An *outlier* is a data point that differs significantly from other observations
+- An *outlier* is a data point that differs significantly from other observations (e.g., a measurement error or heavy-tailed distribution)
-- Outliers can occur by chance or measurement error, or that the population has a heavy-tailed distribution

 :::: {.columns}
 ::: {.column width="49%"}